rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 compute-0   Ready    worker   69d   v1.21.0-rc.0+4b2b6ff   192.168.50.13   <none>        Red Hat Enterprise Linux CoreOS 48.84.202105281935-0 (Ootpa)   4.18.0-305.el8.x86_64   cri-o://1.21.0-100.rhaos4.8.git3dfc2a1.el8
 ```

-The source address is the pod in the openshift pipelines namespace, the tekton pipelines controller
+The source address is the pod in the OpenShift pipelines namespace, the tekton pipelines controller

 ```
 $ oc get pod -A -o wide | grep 10.128.2.9 openshift-pipelines                                tekton-pipelines-controller-6f6fc5fc95-kwpks                      1/1     Running     0          29m     10.128.2.9      compute-0   <none>           <none>
 ```

-And the destination corresponds to the grafana pod in the openshift monitoring namespace:
+And the destination corresponds to the grafana pod in the OpenShift monitoring namespace:

 ```
 $ oc get pod -A -o wide | grep 10.128.2.7 openshift-monitoring                               grafana-74655dbf66-f6hjg                                          2/2     Running     0          29m     10.128.2.7      compute-0   <none>           <none>
 ```

-And with that, we completed our first network flow collection of our Openshift cluster!
+And with that, we completed our first network flow collection of our OpenShift cluster!
 In the next blog post we will use other tools to collect and analyse our Network Flows in a nicer and graphical way!

 Stay tuned and happy netflowing!